David-Carlson/David-Carlson.github.io/_posts/2017-10-05-link-formatting-script.md

 www.udemy.com/web-design-creating-websites-from-scratch/?couponCode=WEBFREE
 ```

-I found this unwieldy and impossible to read.
 My script changed the links and added
 dashed separators to distinguish when the topic changed.
 ```
 Coupons are valid for a limited time only, so grab them while they last.